carpentries/instructor-training/episodes/11-practice-teaching.md

   with more intensive or specialized instruction while Teacher B delivers a general lesson to the main group.

-- **Teach and observe:** Teacher A teaches while Teacher B observes the students, collecting data on their understanding to help plan future lessons.

-- **Parallel teaching:** The class is divided into two equal groups and the teachers present the same material simultaneously to each.

-- **Station teaching:** The students are divided into several small groups that rotate from one station or activity to the next while both teachers supervise where needed.

-All of these models are better than teaching alone because they create opportunities for lateral knowledge transfer; we use team teaching, teach and assist, and alternative teaching most often in programming workshops.
+All of these models are better than teaching alone because they create opportunities for lateral knowledge transfer.
 Team teaching is particularly beneficial in day-long
 workshops: not only does it give each teacher's voice a chance to rest, it reduces the risk that they will be so tired by the end of the day that they will start snapping at their students or fumbling at